 - Make sure you’re gaining weight: Other than lifting weights, the best thing you can do to build muscle is to eat enough calories to allow for weight gain.
 Aiming to gain around a pound per week is good for a skinny beginner, which means about 500 extra calories per day.
 If you want to use milk for that, have a glass of milk alongside your main meals.
 If you’re using whole milk, have a small glass.
 If you’re using low-fat milk, have a big glass.

 - Don’t gain weight too quickly: Even as a skinny beginner, if you’re gaining much more than a pound per week, it’s going to be hard to keep those gains lean.
-The main reason that so many people get fat from bulking on milk is because of calories.
-They drive their overall calorie intake too high, and they gain weight too quickly.
+The main reason that so many people get fat from bulking on milk is that they drive their overall calorie intake too high, causing them to gain weight too quickly.
 If you’re gaining more than a pound per week, reduce your calorie intake.

-- Eat mostly whole foods: your diet doesn’t need to perfect, but we recommend getting around 80% of your calories from whole foods while bulking.
-Milk counts as a whole food, so no problem there.
+- Eat mostly whole foods: your diet doesn’t need to perfect, but we recommend getting around 80% of your calories from whole foods while bulking and keeping your added sugar intake to no more than 10% of your total calories.
+There are a bunch of amazing bulking foods, and milk is at the top of the list.

 The benefits of milk go beyond it being a good source of calories and protein, too.
 It’s got a number of nutrients in it that help with building muscle: